canonical/ubuntu-server-documentation/contributing/index.rst

 Our contributors
 ----------------

-**SecondSkoll**, who has styled our PDF and added the ability to build it
+Thanks to **SecondSkoll**, who has styled our PDF and added the ability to build it locally:
-locally:

 * PR: `Fix PDF build issues <https://github.com/canonical/ubuntu-server-documentation/pull/9>`_
 * PR: `Adds entrypoint for local PDF generation <https://github.com/canonical/ubuntu-server-documentation/pull/10>`_